whalyapp/connector-catalog-data/README.md

 ### Listings format

-In the `./data` directory, we have 2 main collections of JSON:
+In the `./data` directory, we have 2 main collections of JSON to manage listings:

 #### 1. Sources